-Barangay Rizal, with a population of 2,065, is the largest village comprising the Municipality of Magsaysay in the remote northeastern part of Cuyo Island, Palawan.
-The Andres Soriano Foundation is working with Barangay Rizal as part of their Small Island Sustainable Development Program (SISDEP).
-They have successfully negotiated with the village’s Barangay Council to preserve 247 acres of its mangrove area, 185 acres of which is declared a no-take zone, for at least 20 years.
+The barangay (village) of Rizal, with a population of 2,065, is the largest village in the Municipality of Magsaysay, in the remote northeastern part of Cuyo Island.
+The Andres Soriano Foundation is working with Rizal as part of its Small Island Sustainable Development Program.
+The Barangay Council has agreed to preserve 247 acres of mangroves, including 185 acres as a no-take zone, for at least 20 years.

 The villagers culture an edible seaweed called lato in commercial quantities in the controlled-use zone of the park.
 They realize, however, that they need to develop other livelihoods that are more environmentally friendly and sustainable.
 They also want to conduct coastal resource management trainings so they can better manage and protect the park.